sglanger/pg_hl7/README.md

 	DatabaseConnectionFactory.createDatabaseConnection('org.postgresql.Driver', 'jdbc:postgresql://127.0.0.1:5432/rsnadb','edge','yourpasshere');
 ---

-With all containers running you shuold see the follow new ports exposed on your docker host
+With all containers running you should see the follow new ports exposed on your docker host

 * '5432': postgres
 * '8080': mirth java webstart downloader
 * '8443': mirth control port

-You will also see the folling volumes created
+You will also see the following volumes created
 * 'postgres-data': for the postgres tables